Anna Wintour Turns 71: 7 Style Tips You Can Learn From the Vogue Editor

 Anna Wintour is seen outside Burberry during London's 2019 Fashion Week.
 Photo: Edward Berthelot/Getty Images

-As the most powerful woman in fashion, she is scrutinized head to toe, her word is taken as gospel and she is revered within the industry.
-And on Nov.
-3, she turns 70.
+Anna Wintour, the editor-in-chief of Vogue magazine and artistic director of Condé Nast Publications, cuts a commanding and authoritative figure wherever she goes.
+And as the most powerful woman in fashion, she is scrutinized head to toe, her word is taken as gospel and she is revered within the industry.

 Her influence extends beyond the silky confines of the fashion world, having raised millions for pet projects like the annual Met Gala, the highly anticipated fundraiser for the Metropolitan Museum of Art’s Costume Institute with a coveted guest list.

 So what does the most powerful woman in fashion wear?

 Despite a rumoured yearly clothing allowance paid by Vogue and a job that advocates buying the latest and trendiest things, she surprisingly sticks to a signature style — one best described as feminine and classic.